-We have audited the compliance of the City of Waltham, Massachusetts, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to each of its major federal programs for the fiscal year ended June 30, 2008.
+We have audited the compliance of the City of Waltham, Massachusetts, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that that could have a direct and material effect on each of the City of Waltham's major federal programs for the fiscal year ended June 30, 2010.
 The City of Waltham's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of the City of Waltham's management.
 Our responsibility is to express an opinion on the City of Waltham's compliance based on our audit.